wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 ```

 ## Conclusion
-Angular 2 has a lot more features than meets the eye on a first contact.
+Angular 2 has a lot more features than meets the eye.
 RxJS is, in my personal opinion, one of the best of them.
 It can rocket the app to the next level in term of maintainability and clarity.
 The future is more declarative, less imperative code.

-The big problem of RxJS is its entry threshold which can discourage at first.
-Also a bunch of operators and their slight difference can frustrate at the beginning.
-But after making few steps with familiarizng with RxJS it turns out it's not so complicated at all.
-You have to set your mind to a different thinking.
-But it'll pay you back.
+RxJS can appear intimidating at first, but once you’re familiar with its functionality and operators, it supplies many benefits (as defining logic at declaration time) which all ends up with saying: the code is easier to reason about.
+RxJS requires a different mode of thinking, but is very worthwhile to learn and use.